WMSEED/WMSEED/README.md

 ## Credits

-Author: Daniel Weinmann
+Author: Daniel Weinmann / Jean Wallet

 Contributors: You know who you are ;) The commit history can help, but the list was getting bigger and pointless to keep in the README.

 ## License

-Copyright (c) 2016 Softa
+Copyright (c) 2016 AYCHDeveloper

-Licensed under the MIT license (see MIT-LICENSE file)
+Licensed under the AGPL and MIT license (see MIT-LICENSE file)